 Renal glomeruli excrete urinary substances and excess water as an ultrafiltrate into the urine by selectively filtering the blood.
 Any damage to the glomeruli disrupts the filtration process and results in the appearance of blood components (proteins and red blood cells) in the urine.
 Glomerular damage is commonly caused by immune-mediated processes, which often lead to glomerulonephritis.
 Non-inflammatory causes, such as metabolic disease (e.g., diabetes, amyloidosis), can also result in significant damage to the glomeruli.
 The pathophysiology of glomerular diseases is complex; most patients present with either nephritic syndrome (low-level proteinuria, microhematuria, oliguria, and hypertension) or nephrotic syndrome (high-level proteinuria and generalized edema).
 All glomerular diseases can progress to acute or chronic renal failure.
-Thus, quick diagnosis and immediate initiation of immunosuppressive therapy are required to prevent irreversible kidney damage.
+Thus, quick diagnosis and immediate initiation of therapy are required to prevent irreversible kidney damage.

 Terminology of glomerular diseases

-- Global: the entire glomerulus is affected
+- Global: entire glomerulus is affected

 - Segmental: only part of the glomerulus is affected

 - Proliferative: an increased number of cells in the glomerulus

 - Membranous: thickening of the glomerular basement membrane (e.g., membranous nephropathy)